-Name a species on the first level of the trophic structure in nature.
+Who are on the first level of the food chain in nature?

-Pick a species that is on the second level of the trophic structure in nature.
+Pick a species that is on the second level of nature's food chain.

-Pick a species that is on the third level of nature's trophic structure.
+Pick a species that is on the third level of nature's food chain.